On the geometric properties of multi-operator two-phase elliptic measure: Abstract

 \section{Abstract}

-We provide a structural characterization of a given boundary using two-phase elliptic measure in a multi-operator setting, extending to this {novel} setting results of Kenig, Preiss \& Toro, Toro \& Zhao and Azzam \& Mourgoglou, including a partial answer to Bishop's question regarding the validity of Oksendal's conjecture under the assumption of mutual absolute continuity of the elliptic measures.
+We provide a structural characterization of a given boundary using two-phase elliptic measure in a multi-operator setting, extending to this {novel} setting results of Kenig, Preiss \& Toro, Toro \& Zhao and Azzam \& Mourgoglou, including {the validity of Oksendal's conjecture for two-sided NTA domains} under the assumption of mutual absolute continuity of the elliptic measures.
 Our techniques rely on a reduction to a multi-operator two-phase free-boundary problem combined with an extension of the powerful tools introduced by Preiss in his Density Theorem.